 The number of “warnings” found on the Novus Ordo Watch website are almost innumerable.
 One could truly wonder if his website is not even more evil than the Tradition In Action website when it comes to this; although, the major difference between them seems to be that the Novus Ordo Watch website, instead of posting most of the material on their own website, links to it instead.

-What the warnings above describe is nothing less than satanic, and for them to actually post this crap for others to see and watch, and that they themselves watch such immodesty that is not lawful for them to behold (as it seems they do, how else would they know it contains immodesty?) is nothing less than demonic and a crime worthy of hellfire.
+What the warnings above describe is nothing less than satanic, and for them to actually post this crap for others to see and watch, and that they themselves watch such immodesty that is not lawful for them to behold (as it seems they do, how else would they know it contains immodesty?) is nothing less than demonic.
 They said: "Grave Immodesty in Video Below It will be practically impossible for a male to watch this video without committing sin We are making this available only to demonstrate the vileness of the Novus Ordo Religion".
 So it will be practically impossible to watch it without committing sin against the all good God, and yet they post it for all their visitors to the destruction of their souls and the offense of God?
 This is evil.

 Whatever warnings they make, since people are evil and sinful, when such incitements is brought before them, many will watch it despite their warning not to do this, and especially so when it is disguised behind some “religious” motive... (you see, if you watched it and even posted it for us, why can we not watch it?)
 Do you see what kind of evil example this gives to others?